jazcap53/make_bintrees/README.md

 ## Make Bintrees

-### Easily create "Custom Tests" binary trees in the format used by popular code contest site
+### Easily create "Custom Tests" binary trees in the format used by codefights.com

-I find the format for binary trees used on this site to be difficult to read and write.
-So this script converts trees, expressed very simply, into the site's format.
+I find the format for binary trees used on codefights to be difficult to read and write.
+So this script converts trees, expressed very simply, into codefights' format.

 For example, create a text file that looks like this: